 Key words: Acquired brain injury, paediatric ABI, school re-entry, school transition.

 White, Matt, "School Re-entry Protocols for Children with Acquired Brain Injury" (2012).
 Electronic Thesis and Dissertation Repository.
-Paper 569.
+569.